Speak with a safari expert

 5. Caracal – Caracal caracal

-Slightly shorter and stockier looking than the sympatric serval, there is something particularly regal about the caracal.
+Slightly shorter and stockier than the sympatric serval, the caracal has something particularly regal about it.
 This look is complemented by the long tufts of fur extending from the tips of their ears.
 These reddish cats survive off small mammals and rodents but have been known to tackle larger prey such as young antelope.
-They are expert jumpers and regularly grab birds up to 3m in the air.
+They are expert jumpers and have been recorded leaping up to 3 metres to grab birds mid-flight.

 Africa Geographic Travel

-Their exact numbers in the wild are unknown, and they are classified as ‘least concern’ on the IUCN Red List.
-However, there are countries throughout its range where it is considered to be rare or endangered.
+Their exact numbers in the wild are unknown, and they are classified as ‘Least Concern’ on the IUCN Red List.
+However, in many parts of its range, it is considered rare or endangered.

-Few people are even aware of the existence of the African golden cat, and even less have had the good fortune to see one in the wild.
-This shy and secretive cat is endemic to the rainforests of West, and Central Africa and researchers are working hard to supplement the scant information available on its behaviour, distribution and ecology.
-Camera trap footage has been essential is capturing snippets of information about the golden cat, such as this footage of one hunting red colobus monkeys in Uganda.
+Few people are even aware of the existence of the African golden cat, and far fewer have had the good fortune to see one in the wild.
+This shy and secretive cat is endemic to the rainforests of West and Central Africa, and researchers are working hard to supplement the scant information available on its behaviour, distribution and ecology.
+Camera trap footage has been essential in capturing snippets of information about the golden cat.

-Genetic analysis shows that it is closely related to the caracal and the two species do share a similar look, though the golden cat lacks the characteristic black ear tufts.
-While it is believed to be locally common in certain parts of Gabon and Uganda, this attractive cat is threatened by increasing habitat loss due to deforestation, as well as bushmeat hunting.
-It is classified as ‘vulnerable’ on the IUCN Red List.
+Genetic analysis shows that it is closely related to the caracal, and the two species do share a similar look, though the golden cat lacks the characteristic black ear tufts.
+While it is believed to be locally common in certain parts of Gabon and Uganda, this attractive cat is threatened by habitat loss from deforestation and bushmeat hunting.
+It is classified as ‘Vulnerable’ on the IUCN Red List.

 7. Jungle Cat – Felis chaus

-Also known as the “swamp” or “reed” cat, this small felid is widespread throughout much of the Middle East, South and Southeast Asia but in Africa is found only in wetter regions of Egypt (mainly along the Nile Delta).
-This wetland dwelling cat prefers dense ground cover and hunts small rodents and birds.
-It is listed as ‘least concern’ on the IUCN Red List.
+Also known as the “swamp” or “reed” cat, this small felid is widespread throughout much of the Middle East, South and Southeast Asia, but in Africa is found only in wetter regions of Egypt.
+Ten subspecies of jungle cat are recognised, but only F. c. nilotica occurs in Africa, limited to Egypt’s Nile Delta region.
+This wetland-dwelling cat prefers dense ground cover and hunts small rodents and birds.
+It is listed as ‘Least Concern’ on the IUCN Red List.
+In Africa, jungle cats can occasionally be spotted by avid seekers along the Nile Delta wetlands in Egypt.

 8. African wildcat – Felis lybica